Full-Time Summer Internship Programs

 Each intern works closely with a staff mentor on a project relevant to their areas of interest.
 In addition, Arts Interns must participate in the education component of the program, which is spread out across nine program days throughout the summer.
 These days will be used to visit other institutions in their city as a cohort, where the interns will have the opportunity to learn about other jobs in the field, and to complete program assignments.

-Applicants must be enrolled as full-time undergraduate students as of the Fall 2023 semester and must be rising Juniors or Seniors.
+Applicants must be enrolled as full-time undergraduate students as of the Fall 2024 semester and must be rising Juniors or Seniors.
 They must attend college or live within Providence County.
-Lastly, they must have an Expected Family Contribution of less than $5000 (as listed on the student’s FAFSA form).
+Lastly, they must have an Expected Family Contribution equal or less than $6250 (as listed on the student’s FAFSA form).
 International students are not eligible for this program.
-The deadline for submitting applications is Monday, March 13, 2023, at 11:59 pm.
-Late submissions will not be accepted.

 Graphic Design